Fluidtime Symposium 2018

 MaaS meets City – When seamless travel becomes reality.

-International transport & mobility experts, especially from the urban environment, met in Vienna on 7 and 8 June 2018 to present their best practice examples of MaaS in cities and regions.
+International transport & mobility experts, especially from the urban environment, met on 7 and and 8 June 2018 in Vienna to present their best practice examples of MaaS in cities and regions.

 Speakers of the Symposium 2018

 Session 1: A city’s daily agenda – obstacles, aims and food for thought

 For public authorities, the responsibilities and tasks related to mobility, such as providing good access to an affordable public transport network and reducing urban traffic, are diverse.
 Road development and the management of parking spaces – cars are still the preferred means of transport in the city – are also among the tasks.
 At the same time, cities must protect the environment and save money.
 How much does inefficient mobility cost a city?
 What does it take to change the mobility behaviour of the inhabitants?
 Which incentives would bring more transport services into a city?
 And what have the cities done so far – could the situation be even worse?